Discrete State-Action Abstraction via the Successor Representation: Experiments

+In these experiments we compare to two related works, Contrastive \citep{erraqabi2021exploration} and Eigenoption \citep{machado2017eigenoption}.
+Contrastive is representative of a classic approach to representation learning in RL, namely to use a contrastive loss to encode environment dynamics in a latent space, and then guide agent exploration using distance to the latent goal as an intrinsic reward.
+Figure~\ref{fig:contrastive_encode} shows an example of such a learned latent space.
+Eigenoption is representative of how state of the art approaches use the SR, namely by taking the spectral decomposition of the SR (i.e., its eigenvectors) as a basis in which to represent arbitrary value functions.
+Specifically, Eigenoptions uses each eigenvector of the SR as an individual reward for an option.
+See Figure~\ref{fig:eigen_option_example} for an example of an eigenoption.
+Finally, Figure~\ref{fig:dsaa_option_example} shows an example of an option output by DSAA.

+We test on the FourRooms environment, where for all three algorithms we train using an initial random exploration phase without environment provided reward, then transfer to new tasks in the same environment.
+We highlight that the sparse nature of reaching a specific state in the environment and the existence of bottleneck states in FourRooms makes this is a relatively difficult task for standard RL.
+Figure~\ref{fig:comparison_returns_plot} shows the average return of the three methods and Table~\ref{fig:comaprison_table1} demonstrates that DSAA is faster and more consistent in reaching a randomly chosen state in the environment.
+Eigenoptions suffers by not having an abstract state representation to drive exploration towards the goal.
+Contrastive is slowed down relative to DSAA because it trains an underlying policy over the entire state space, and its shaped reward sometimes leads the agent into dead ends.

-\subsection{Arm2D: solving tasks in a continuous space}
+\subsection{Arm2D: maximizing rewards in a continuous space}

-In these second set of experiments we show the capability of \name{} to solve tasks online in a continuous control environment.

-In Arm2D we design a continuous control task for a three joint manipulator (robot arm) on a 2D-plane.
-The arm must move an object (ball) down below a certain height, despite the arm starting below the ball, at which point only it obtains a non-zero reward: the lower the height the ball must reach, the more difficult the task, since the sparse reward is more distant; see~Figure~\ref{fig:a_arm}.
+In these final set of experiments we show the capability of \name{} to maximize rewards online in a continuous control environment.
+Arm2D is a continuous control task for a three joint manipulator (robot arm) on a 2D-plane (see Figure~\ref{fig:a_arm}).
+The arm must move an object (ball) down below a certain height, despite the arm starting below the ball, at which point only it obtains a non-zero reward: the lower the height the ball must reach, the more difficult the task, since the sparse reward is more distant.
 The state space is 5-dimensional, including the three joint angles and the 2D object position.
-For a more detailed description of the Arm2D environment, we refer to Subsection~\ref{app-sub:descrip-Arm2D} of the appendix.
+For a more detailed description of the Arm2D environment, we refer to Appendix~\ref{app_sec:Arm2D}.

-One aspect which makes these tasks difficult for an RL agent is the one directional nature of certain actions: if during exploration an action pushes the object up, the task becomes significantly harder for the rest of the episode.
-In Figure~\ref{fig:b_arm} we visually show a projection of our learned abstraction onto the first two arm joints, where each abstract state is colored differently and the other three dimensions are held fixed.
-In Figure~\ref{fig:d_arm} we visualize examples of arm positions at option boundaries.
-Finally in Figure~\ref{fig:e_arm} we show a comparison between \name{} and a baseline Soft Q-Learning agent at solving environment tasks online. \name{} solves tasks in the environment with fewer samples from the environment and more consistently than the baseline.
-Moreover, these results are in the online setting, which shows our learned options are not just reusable but help solving tasks as they are learned.

-In Subsection~\ref{app-sub:model-architect} of the appendix we provide specific implementation details for $\phi$, $\psi$, and $\pi_{s,s'}$ in the context of these experiments.